tbranyen/backbone-boilerplate/readme.md

 boilerplates freely modify Backbone core, lack a build process, and are very prescriptive; Backbone Boilerplate changes that.

-The Backbone Boilerplate is a way of organizing a web application with opinionated defaults: such as Backbone, Underscore, jQuery, RequireJS, JamJS, Grunt, and the HTML5 Boilerplate styles.
+The Backbone Boilerplate is a way of organizing a web application with some opinionated defaults: such as Backbone, Lo-Dash, jQuery, RequireJS, JamJS, Grunt, and the HTML5 Boilerplate styles.

 Organize your application with a logical file structure, develop your